rndme/cia/README.md

 * Non-strings: dispatch `reducers.KEY`or `.types.KEY` instead of `"KEY"` for validity and IDE happiness
 * Action Creators: types can be invoked as methods using `.actions.KEY(data)`, call/apply set `this`
 * Over-ride un-bound conexts on `.dispatch()` with a third argument; the `this` value for the reducers
+* dispatch a function, and it returns the reult of calling the function with `dispatch()` as the arg

 ## Options